Merging folders with mv?

 Explanation:

-Important Considerations for rsync
+Important Considerations for rsync:

 - File Overwrites:

-will overwrite files in the destination directory if they have the same name and content as files in the source directory.
+rsyncwill overwrite files in the destination directory if they have the same name and content as files in the source directory.
 If this isn’t the desired behavior, additional options may be needed. - Conflict Resolution:

-doesn’t automatically handle file conflicts if files with the same name have different content.
-The behavior in this case depends on thersync
+rsyncdoesn’t automatically handle file conflicts if files with the same name have different content.
+The behavior in this case depends on thersyncoptions used and the file modification times. - Deletion: By default,

-doesn’t delete files in the destination directory that don’t exist in the source directory.
-To achieve synchronization, you can use the--delete
+rsyncdoesn’t delete files in the destination directory that don’t exist in the source directory.
+To achieve synchronization, you can use the--deleteoption.
+Be very careful with this option, as it can lead to data loss if used incorrectly.

-for a “Move and Merge” Effect
+Combining cp and rm for a “Move and Merge” Effect

 Another approach involves copying the contents of the source directory to the destination directory and then deleting the source directory.
-This can be achieved using the cp
+This can be achieved using the cp and rm commands:

 cp -r source_dir/folder/. destination_dir/folder/